Health Benefits of Origami

 – go to top of health benefits page

 The Origami Resource Center is grateful for the community for sharing their expertise in this area of the craft.
 This web site is not intended as professional advice.
 If you have a medical condition or know someone who needs medical help, please seek professional advice.
-Often, origami is not considered as a treatment in itself.
+Origami is not considered a treatment in itself.